IbrahimElzahaby/Statistics_for_Data_Scientists_-SDS-/README.md

 # Statistics_for_Data_Scientists (SDS) course assignments:

-The repository contains five assignments according to the following structure:
+The repository contains five tasks according to the following structure:

 ### 1- Logistic regression.